Parallel bars: Apparatus

 The apparatus consists of two parallel bars that are held parallel to, and elevated above, the floor by a metal supporting framework.
-The bars are composed of wood or other material, with an outer coating of wood.
+The bars must be elastic and stable, and the surface of the bars must be made of wood or a similar material.
+Modern bars are typically made of two ash rails reinforced inside with fiberglass.
 The vertical members of the supporting framework are adjustable so the height of the bars above the floor and distance between the bars can be set optimally for each gymnast.

 Dimensions

+The bars must have the following dimensions: